Superbowl of Birding

 Winter is a wonderful time to bird in northeastern Massachusetts and southeastern New Hampshire.
 In celebration of this season, the Joppa Flats hosts the Superbowl of Birding event every January.

-The event consists of activities targeted for all levels of birders.
-Expert birders can compete for a number of awards, including the Zeiss Joppa Cup, Essex County Award, or Rockingham County Award.
-Teams with young birders 18 years old or younger can vie for the Seekers Award.
+Dedicated birders compete for all awards, especially the Joppa Cup and Dave Larson Award, while anyone can compete for the Townie Award or the Sitting Duck Award.
+Teams with young birders age 16 or younger can vie for the Newbies Award.
 The Fledgling Award encourages young families to participate.